Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 Graphical representation of the Ac-225 requirements is shown below:

-There are commercial manufacturers that have stated to establish substantial manufacturing capacity in the next few years.
-E.g. PanTera, Belgium, states to supply more than 100 Ci n.c.a.
-Ac-225/year from 2028; NorthStar Medical Radioisotopes states to establish manufacture of ~ 200 Ci/year of n.c.a.
+There are commercial manufacturers of Ac-225 that are targeting to establish substantial manufacturing capacity in the next few years.
+E.g. PanTera, Belgium, targets supply of ~ 100 Ci n.c.a.
+Ac-225/year from 2028; NorthStar Medical Radioisotopes, Beloit, WI, targets manufacture of ~ 200 Ci/year of n.c.a.
 Ac-225 at full capacity in the next few years.
+These quantities, if become available as projected, would be easily able to meet the Ac-225 demand for radiotherapies.

 Leave a Comment